circonus/product-docs/circonus3/additional-resources/glossary.md

 #### Contact Group

-A collection of one or more email addresses or webhook URLs that can be selected for a notification.
+A collection of one or more email addresses or webhook URLs that can be selected for notification.
 Contact groups are assigned to rules along with an associated severity.
 [See Contact Groups Documentation](/circonus3/alerting/contact-groups/).

 #### Dashboards Query Language (DQL)